unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 - [`Execute`](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.input.icommand.execute): This method is called when the command is executed.
 - [`CanExecute`](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.input.icommand.canexecute): This method is invoked when the UI needs to determine if the command can be executed.
 It returns a boolean value indicating if the command can be executed.
-- [`CanExecuteChanged`](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.input.icommand.canexecutechanged): This event is raised when something that affects whether this command can execute happens, and the `CanExecute` property needs to be updated.
+- [`CanExecuteChanged`](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.input.icommand.canexecutechanged): This event is raised when something that affects whether this command can execute happens, and the `CanExecute` result needs to be updated.

 Commands can be bound to UI elements.
 To do this, the `Command` property of the UI element can be used.
 For example, the following code binds the `Click` event of a button to the `Save` command: